lbrenman/nodejs-tensorflow-toxicity-api/readme.md

 This is a toxicity API created in NodeJS/Express using [Tensorflow.js](https://www.tensorflow.org/js) and it's built-in toxicity model

-This project also uses OpenTelemetry with auto instrumentation.
+This project also uses OpenTelemetry with auto and custom instrumentation.
 It sends OpenTelemetry to [Honeycomb.io](https://www.honeycomb.io/).

 If you want to disable this, delete or comment out this line in `index.js`: